chef/chef-workstation/docs-chef-io/content/workstation/getting_started.md

 If you're setting up Chef Workstation **as a Chef Infra Server administrator**, then you will need to manage users with the [Chef Infra Server CLI](https://docs.chef.io/server/ctl_chef_server/#user-management) or the Manage UI.
 When you create a new user, a user-specific RSA client key will be generated, which you then need to share securely with that user.

-If you're setting up Chef Workstation **as a Chef user**, then you will need to setup your unique client certificate that corresponds to a client on the Chef Infra Server that your server administrator creates for you.
-The client certificate is an RSA private key in the `.pem` format.
+If you're setting up Chef Workstation **as a Chef user**, then you will need to setup your unique client private key that corresponds to a client on the Chef Infra Server that your server administrator creates for you.
+The client private key is an RSA private key in the `.pem` format.

-Save your client certificate in the `.chef` directory using the same name as the client created by your server administrator.
+Save your client private key in the `.chef` directory using the same name as the client created by your server administrator.

 ### Configure Your User Credentials File